Clustering algorithms are a powerful machine learning technique that works on unsupervised data.

 This continues until you have the minimum number of clusters of similar data points.

-The algorithm you use to do this, in most cases, is hierarchical agglomerative clustering algorithm.
+The algorithm you use to do this, in most cases, is a hierarchical agglomerative clustering algorithm.

 This hierarchy is again based on distance and can be visualized using a dendrogram.